-According to American Veterinary Medical Association, more than 80% of pets older than three years of age have active dental disease.
+According to VCA Animal Hospitals, more than 80% of pets older than three years of age have active dental disease.
 “Dental disease is probably one of the most common things I diagnose and comment on in routine wellness exams,” says Jonathan Block, DVM, owner of West Delray Veterinary clinic in Delray Beach, Florida.
 “Almost every single dog has some dental tartar.”
 And where there’s tartar, there can be gingivitis, and periodontal disease, which can in turn lead to a range of other health issues.

 It’s true that some specially formulated prescription dental diets and treats may help keep the teeth clean.
 Such products have been proven effective through scientific studies and are certified by the Veterinary Oral Health Council.
 Only seven dental diets have been certified by the VOHC since 1998.

 But what about regular kibble dog food?
-Can kibble really clean a dog’s teeth?
+Is kibble really necessary to clean a dog’s teeth?
 The short answer is, no, of course not.

 Let’s break it down.